 Expected — the fallback shader has no textures.
 This is a compatibility placeholder.
 Correct visuals require the mod author to recompile with Metal support.

 The scanner reads all mod bundles at launch.
 With many large mods this takes a few seconds.
-The log will show [N/76] 'ModName' — X shader(s) lines as it progresses.
+The log shows [N/total] 'ModName' — X shader(s) lines as it progresses.